 This is what record keeping is really about – using documents to understand your processes and to find ways to improve.
 They should contain the information needed to tell us whether or not our processes are effective.
 Are we capturing the customer requirements properly thereby avoiding rework, scrap, and other waste?
 Are design reviews generating actions that improve the product and meet requirements?
 Are design projects on schedule and budget or do they consistently suffer from unnecessary expanding scope or delays?
 Are process objectives being met?

-One useful way to get a handle on realization records is to consider product realization as a set of processes, and then identify where, as part of the process, a record is generated and what record requirement is fulfilled.
-Ideally, realization processes, like all processes, should have key objectives established that measure effectiveness.
-The goal should be to collect information in the records that relates to process effectiveness.
+The Plan, Do, Check, Act, or PDCA is the process approach, which relies on data records.
+One useful way to get a handle on realization data records is to consider product realization as a set of processes, and then identify where, as part of the process, data records are generated and what record requirement is fulfilled.
+Ideally, realization processes, like all processes, should have key criteria or objectives established that measure the effectiveness of the process.
+The goal should be to collect documented information (data) that relates to process effectiveness.

 As always, the best approach is to start simple and build on it as you identify needs and areas for improvement.
 It is easier to build on a basic, simple system than it is to strip unnecessary elements from an overly complex system.